tinacms/tina.io/content/docs/reference/types/object.md

 > **Default Values**
 > To display default values when fields are first added to a page, use the `defaultItem` property.
 >
 > Currently, if setting a default value for a [rich-text field](/docs/reference/types/rich-text/), you must provide the document AST.
+See [example here](/docs/schema/#default-value-for-rich-text)

 <a href="https://tina-gql-playground.vercel.app/object-list-data" target="_blank">See this example</a> of a list of objects with default values.